schwartzworld/schtate/README.md

 # schtate
 ## Functional Wrappers for State Management

-This library offers data containers for managing state.
+This library offers monadic data containers for managing state.

 ### Nothing - A saner way of declaring non-existence